go-coldbrew/cookiecutter-coldbrew/README.md

 You will be asked about your basic info (name, project name, app name, etc.).
 This info will be used to customize your new project.

-Warning: After this point, change 'Luis Morales', 'lacion', etc to your own information.
+Warning: After this point, change 'github.com/ankurs', 'MyApp', etc to your own information.

 Answer the prompts with your own desired [options]().
 For example:
 ```console